 1) Not living in shelter, single point of access:

 Consult this CUCS guide for how to access housing through the New York State Office of Mental Health’s SPOA Program.
 Note: individuals must apply through the 2010e application form, explained in detail on CUCS’ site.

 2) If you’re homeless: NY/NY I and II:

 If you’re homeless or at serious risk of homelessness and you have HIV/AIDS, contact the New York City Human Resource Administration’s (HRA) HIV / AIDS Services Administration (HASA) Services.
 If your case is approved, HASA will appoint you a case manager, who will then assist with the housing placement process.
 To contact HASA’s Service Line, call 1-212-971-0626.

 More than a dozen NYC nonprofits currently have contracts to provide supportive housing for homeless or unstably housed individuals who are high-cost Medicaid users.
 The criteria to live in these apartments varies based on the government agency funding them.
 This handout offers an overview of Medicaid Redesign Team (MRT) housing and contact information for all nonprofits that operate these apartments.
 You can use the email addresses and phone numbers here to learn about vacancies.

 Veterans can access supportive housing through the HUD-Veterans Affairs Supportive Housing (VASH) program.
-To apply for a VASH voucher, you must contact one of three VA health centers in New York City.
-Centers are located in Manhattan, Queens and the Bronx.
+Veterans Affairs health centers in New York City are located in Manhattan, Queens, and the Bronx.